 - 43) When are eclipse seasons?

 - A) in the spring and fall

 - B) in the summer and winter

 - C) when the nodes of the Moon's orbit are nearly aligned with the Sun

-- D) when Earth, the Sun, and the Moon are exactly aligned for an eclipse
+- D) when Earth and the Sun are aligned with one another

 - E) during an eclipse

-- 44) The precession of the Moon's nodes means that - A) there is a lunar eclipse every 6 months. - B) there is a solar eclipse every 6 months. - C) the eclipse seasons occur less than 6 months apart. - D) the vernal equinox will be in Aquarius in a few hundred years. - E) there are never two solar eclipses in the same year.
+- 44) What effect does the precession of the Moon's nodes have on eclipses? - A) there is a lunar eclipse every 6 months - B) there is a solar eclipse every 6 months - C) the eclipse seasons occur less than 6 months apart - D) the vernal equinox will be in Aquarius in a few hundred years - E) there are never two solar eclipses in the same year